Skip To Main Content

 Girls Who Code

 Girls Who Code is a club that allows girls to learn to code in an environment that promotes female tech careers, teaches logical and computer science skills by having them build games and projects they are interested in.
-The club meet in room 127 on Tuesdays.
+The club will meet on Tuesdays.

 Club Advisor